Durango BOtanic Gardens

 Volunteer, It's Fun and You Learn!

 Sometimes a "volunteer" in the garden is an unwanted intrusion, other times it might be considered a "bonus" plant.
 For us, it's an easy choice: We love our human volunteers, they're the backbone of our gardens.
-Spending a Saturday morning in our gardens doing maintenance work may not sound like the most exciting way to kick off your weekend but most of us volunteers love it.
+Spending a Saturday morning* in our gardens doing maintenance work may not sound like the most exciting way to kick off your weekend but most of volunteers love it.
 It's great exercise and an environment to constantly learn about gardening and fellow gardeners.
+If you love being outdoors and working in gardens, please consider volunteering.

 Observing our DBS volunteers at work in the gardens, one passerby, remarked: "I know it's springtime when I see you folks working in the gardens."
 Volunteering to do maintenance in the DBS gardens is the cornerstone to our success.